drduh/YubiKey-Guide/README.md

 ## Expiration

-Determine the desired Subkey validity duration.
-An expiration date means Subkeys must be periodically renewed or replaced.
-This limits how long a lost or obsolete key remains usable.

-Do not set an expiration date on the Certify key: it is kept offline and is needed to manage Subkeys.[^1]
+The Certify key is the offline primary key and should not have an expiration date.[^1]

+The signing, encryption, and authentication Subkeys will be stored on YubiKey.
+Assign Subkeys an expiration date so a lost or obsolete YubiKey becomes inoperable after that date.
 A two-year expiration for Subkeys is recommended, balancing security and usability.
 Longer expiration durations reduce maintenance frequency.

-When Subkeys expire, they can still be used to decrypt with GnuPG and authenticate with SSH, however they can **not** be used to encrypt nor sign new messages.
+> [!NOTE]
+> After a Subkey expires, GnuPG can still use it to decrypt existing messages, and SSH may still use it for authentication.
+However, the expired Subkey cannot encrypt new data or create new signatures!

 Subkeys are renewed or rotated using the Certify key.
 See [Updating keys](#updating-keys).